Malva nicaeensis: Description

-Flowers appear in the leaf axils, each with pinkish to light purple petals around a centimeter long.
+Flowers appear in the leaf axils, each with pinkish to light purple petals around 1 cm long.
 The disc-shaped fruit has several segments.

-Plant uses and properties
+Distribution and habitat

 In the Levant, mallows grow profusely after the first winter rains.

+Uses

-The leaves and stems are edible, and are widely collected by indigenous peoples for food, as they make an excellent garnish when chopped and fried in olive-oil with onions and spices.
+The leaves and stems are edible, and are widely collected for food, as they make an excellent garnish when chopped and fried in olive-oil with onions and spices.
 In Israel, the plant is renowned for having fed the besieged Jewish population in the 1948 Battle for Jerusalem, its use similar to spinach.
 A particularly famous preparation are the Khubeza patties.
 Apicius, a collection of Roman cookery recipes, mentions garum being used as a fish stock to flavor cooked mallows.